AlaskaAirlines/auro-table/docs/partials/api.md

 #### columnHeaders

-The `columnHeaders` attribute is used to provide the column header content for the the table.
+The `columnHeaders` attribute is used to provide the column header content for the table.

 </auro-accordion>